Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Numerical details of noise simulations

+Here, we provide further numerical simulations of the tricycle codes to demonstrate robust single-shot error correction in the $Z$ basis and assess fault-tolerant behavior in the $X$ basis using repeated rounds of syndrome extraction~\cite{bravyi2024high}.

-We simulate syndrome extraction circuits for both $X$ and $Z$ checks of the tricycle codes.
+For both types of simulation, we simulate syndrome extraction circuits for both $X$ and $Z$ checks of the tricycle codes.
 Each simulation begins by initializing the data qubits in the appropriate basis, followed by multiple cycles of syndrome extraction.
 At each cycle, fresh ancilla qubits are initialized, entangled with the data via two-qubit gates, and subsequently measured to extract the stabilizer values.

-We consider two types of simulations: (1) single-shot simulations in the $Z$ basis, and (2) fault-tolerant $d$-round simulations in the $X$ basis, where the syndrome extraction circuit is repeated for $d$ cycles prior to decoding, with $d$ taken as the upper bound on the code distance.

-For both single-shot $Z$-basis and $d$-round $X$-basis simulations, we employ a coloration circuit for syndrome extraction.
-While we explored various permutations of the entangling gate order within the circuit, only negligible improvements in performance were found.
-Thus, a random coloration circuit is used in our results.
-We note that more exhaustive searches over gate orderings could further improve performance, for example by suppressing hook errors.
+For both single-shot $Z$-basis and $d$-round $X$-basis simulations, we employ a coloration circuit for syndrome extraction together with the standard two-qubit depolarizing circuit-noise error model also used in the main text simulations.